samarthmahendraneu/Portfolio-Manager-MVC/README.md

 1. Select "10.
 Inspect Stock performance" from the main menu.
 2. Enter the stock symbol and the date you wish to inspect.

+### Value Based Investment

+- **Fixed Amount Investment**: Invest a fixed amount into an existing portfolio containing multiple stocks with equal weights for each stock.

 ### Dollar-Cost Averaging Investment Strategy